Data Science Consulting & Training

 You have data.
 I'm a data scientist.
 Let me help you gain more insight, make better decisions, and build smarter products.
 No matter where you're located, what market you operate in, or what stage you're at, I'd love to hear about you and your data.
 Simply drop me an email at email@example.com and we'll take it from there.

-Besides consulting and training, I'm currently a Lead Data Scientist at Elsevier in Amsterdam.
-Previously, I've worked in New York City at YPlan and Visual Revenue (which got acquired by Outbrain).
+Through consulting and training, I help companies getting the most out of their data.
+Previously, I was a Lead Data Scientist at Elsevier in Amsterdam.
+Prior to that, I worked in New York City at YPlan and Visual Revenue (which got acquired by Outbrain).
 I have an MSc in Artificial Intelligence and a PhD in Machine Learning.
 Recently, I wrote a book titled Data Science at the Command Line.
 My LinkedIn profile provides a more detailed overview of my background.

 Areas of Expertise

 I currently offer two hands-on, full-day courses aimed at data scientists and engineers: